Quality dental crowns in Thibodaux, LA start with precision dentistry, durable materials

 - The first visit involves shaping the natural tooth structure and removing any decay that may be present.
 Afterward, information about the tooth is collected with advanced diagnostic tools.
 This information is used by our dental lab to make your permanent crown.
 A temporary crown is placed until the lab-made crown is completed.

 - The second visit to our office involves removing the temporary and replacing it with the permanent crown.
-Before the crown is permanently fixed to the tooth, Dr. Le will assure that everything looks and feels great, and will make minor refinements as needed.
+Before the crown is permanently fixed to the tooth, Dr. Palmer will assure that everything looks and feels great, and will make minor refinements as needed.

 Back to Crowns Page